reed-mcdaniel-716/typescript_net_ninja_playlist/README.md

   - knows all properties and methods available on that element type
   - for example, it knows that `<a>` tags (of type `HTMLAnchorElement`) have a `href` property
 - TS however cannot infer the type of an element if it is grabbed by something other then it's tag type i.e. if you grab it by its class
-  - in this case, you must type cast that element if you wnat access to its specific type properites and methods
+  - in this case, you must type cast that element if you want access to its specific type properites and methods

 ---